nalsil/TensorflowSimApp/README.md

-# Deep learning for Mobile::DL4Mobile
+# Deep Learning for Mobile::DL4Mobile

 This app was implemented using a learned model from TensorFlow.
 The basic implementation uses the educational sample of Professor Kim Sung-hoon, professor of